-- 1 operational activities of the California Institute for Criminal Justice - 2 Policy for one year from the date of implementation, pursuant to - 3 subdivision (a), have been expended, this chapter shall remain - 4 operative upon an appropriation being made in the annual Budget - 5 Act to implement the purposes, objectives, and operations of the - 6 California Institute for Criminal Justice Policy. - 7 (b) - 8 (c) This chapter shall remain in effect only until January 1, 2018, - 9 and as of that date is repealed, unless a later enacted statute, that - 10 is enacted before January 1, 2018, deletes or extends that date.
+- (b) Once the funds deposited with the state and determined by the director to be sufficient to fully support the startup and operational activities of the California Institute for Criminal Justice Policy for one year from the date of implementation, pursuant to subdivision (a), have been expended, this chapter shall remain operative upon an appropriation being made in the annual Budget Act to implement the purposes, objectives, and operations of the California Institute for Criminal Justice Policy. - (c) This chapter shall remain in effect only until January 1, 2018, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2018, deletes or extends that date.